iarsystems/iar-vsc-debug/docs/README.md

 The current version of the IAR C-SPY Debug extension adds support for leaving the application running after the debug session is closed (`"leaveTargetRunning": true`) and for making the debugger attach to a running application at its current location, without resetting the target system (`"request": "attach"`).
 You can, for example, use this to create one debug configuration to flash and launch your application in C-SPY, and one configuration to reattach to the application when needed.

-If you have installed the [IAR Build](https://marketplace.visualstudio.com/items?itemName=iarsystems.iar-vsc) extension, and have specified a `projectPath` and a `projectConfiguration` in your `launch.json` configuration, you can omitt other `launch.json` fields to have them automatically filled from the referenced project configuration.
+If you have installed the [IAR Build](https://marketplace.visualstudio.com/items?itemName=iarsystems.iar-vsc) extension, and have specified a `projectPath` and a `projectConfiguration` in your `launch.json` configuration, you can omit other `launch.json` fields to have them automatically filled from the referenced project configuration.
 For example, a `launch.json` configuration where all missing fields are taken from the selected project configuration can look like this:

 ```json
 {